 With the Treaty of Westminster in 1674, that marked the end of the Third Anglo-Dutch War, the New Netherland colony was returned to England.
 There is much speculation about the naval operation of the combined operation of Vice-Admiral Evertsen and Commodore Benckes in the West.
 It is suggested much was secretly orchestrated by Stadtholder William III.
 The Prince of Orange happened to be one of the main shareholders of the WIC, a company that was facing bankruptcy at the time.
 A company, by the way, that was responsible for the transport of an estimated 300,000 slaves from Africa, which was about half of the total Dutch transatlantic slave trade.
 Time to make a profit again, William might have thought.
 Or was it to create leverage in the war against England, knowing New Netherland was precious to King Charles II?

 But maybe there were even other interests involved which were more viciously on the side of William III.
 He had ambitions to marry his first cousin Mary II, who was a niece of King Charles II.
 Giving New Netherland to King Charles II as a kind of wedding gift, could contribute to get this marriage deal done.
 Not long after the Third Anglo-Dutch War had ended, William and Mary indeed married in 1677.
 The restitution of the New Netherland colony to England was explicitly approved by Stadtholder William III.
-One of the five negotiators sent by the Republic to negotiate the Treaty of Westminster was a Frisian by the way, Willem van Haren from region ‘t Bildt.
+One of the five negotiators sent by the Republic to negotiate the Treaty of Westminster was a Frisian by the way, Willem van Haren from the region of ‘t Bildt.

 In 1675 Commodore Benckes is sent on a mission to assist the King of Denmark in his conflict with the King of Sweden, with the purpose to secure the Sound for Dutch trade.
 After this mission he is instructed in 1676 to go to the West again.
 At the same time, Admiral Michiel de Ruyter (from Vlissingen) is sent to the Mediterranean, and Admiral Maarten Tromp (from Den Briel) is sent to the Baltic Sea.
 So, a Frisian, a Dutchman and a Zeelander (‘Zeeuw’) were the three naval officers ruling the seas and determined to make life difficult for the French.

 Benckes was tasked to conquer French Guiana and to colonize the island of Tobago.
 He succeeded in both.
 However, in February 1677 the French attacked with a big fleet Fort Sterrenschans on Tobago, which was still under construction.
 Benckes was able to stand his ground despite many loses and much destruction.
-The French sent immediately a new fleet to the West, whilst the Republic was slow with decision making.
+The French sent a new fleet to the West right away, whilst the Republic was slow with decision making.
 Military reinforcements arrived too late to help out Benckes.
 Benckes was stuck on the island, isolated.
 December that same year a second battle took place during which Benckes was killed.
 The battle of Tobago was one of the heaviest colonial battles ever.
 Tens of man-o-wars were destroyed, and it took more than 2,000 lives.

 Benckes never lived to tell to be promoted to rear admiral.
 When he died at Tobago he was quite young, namely forty years.
 Officers, when promoted to rear admiral, were in general of older of age.
 Secondly, he was in the service of the Admiralty of Amsterdam, and he did not descend from the Amsterdam or Holland patricians.
 Admirals were often selected from influential families.
 Instead, Benckes was a relatively modest merchant from Friesland.
 Perhaps, if he had worked for the Admiralty of Friesland he would have had better chances for quicker promotion.
 Although, the States General of the Republic always had a say in appointing admirals, except for the Admiralty of Zeeland that was more independent in its human resource policy.